 The Verys' cloud migration process highlights how our team of experts solve complex problems and deliver modern solutions that boost the performance and scalability of our client cloud infrastructure.

-During the discovery phase, Verys will work with you to identify the type of migration that best fits your business goals and objectives.
-The most common types of migration include:
+During the discovery phase, it is essential to identify the type of migration that best fits your business goals and objectives.
+The most common types of migration are:

-Lift and shift, otherwise known as rehosting is the process where you will move your entire application suite, without any changes from on-premises to public or private cloud.
-Refactor and Move is a much-involved process, where you break your monolithic application to modern microservices before moving it to cloud.
-The Rip and Replace is a process that involves complete re-design of the application from scratch using only cloud-native components.
-It is often considered a last resort – when no other approach will effectively bridge the gap between what is expected and what the existing application can deliver.
-It is also considered as a best solution for going serverless.
+Rip and Replace is a process that involves a complete re-design of the application from scratch using only cloud-native components.
+This is often considered a last resort, when no other approach will effectively bridge the gap between what is expected and what the existing application can deliver.

-We can work side-by-side with your engineering team to take inventory of your current ecosystem.
+Next, we recommended working side-by-side with your engineering team to take inventory of your current ecosystem.
 Products like StratoZone and CloudPhysics can automate this step.
-The outcome of this exercise would include infrastructure inventory that holds the inventory of your databases, message topics, data lakes, firewall, load balancers, content delivery networks and network appliances, licenses and application dependencies shared among them and a service inventory based on criticality and dependencies.
+The outcome of this exercise would include infrastructure that holds the inventory of your databases, message topics, data lakes, firewall, load balancers, content delivery networks and network appliances, licenses and application dependencies shared among them, and a service inventory based on criticality and dependencies.

-We can also help you assess your people.
+Assess your people.
 Do you have a workforce that can support your operations in the cloud?
-If not, can you hire new developers or train your existing developers?
+If not, can you hire new developers or train your existing developers.

-As a first step, identify your availability zones, the geographic location of your cloud data center.
-Then you need to decide what resources would be global, regional, and zonal.
+In the first phase, identify your availability zones, specifically the geographic location of your cloud data center.
+Then, you need to decide what resources would be global, regional, and zonal.

 Once you have done that, find the ideal configuration for compute, memory, storage, and network when moving to the cloud.
-One of the biggest advantages of migrating to the cloud is having access to managed services, hence choose which managed services your organization might need from day one and allow room for changes.
+One of the biggest advantages of migrating to the cloud is having access to managed services.
+For this reason, choose which managed services your organization might need from day one and allow room for changes.
 Locking yourself in to one managed service will not be a promising idea.

-Once you have a plan in place for your infrastructure, it is time to move onto data.
+Assuming you have a plan in place for your infrastructure, it is time to move onto data.
 Start by evaluating the amount of data that needs to be migrated.
 Calculate your total cost of cloud ownership.
 Most of the cloud vendors provide calculators and it will be a great place to start to avoid any surprises.
-Once you have a solid plan for data migration, it will be time to establish a roadmap.
-Pick your first migration candidate.
-Start with an application or service which has fewer business complexities so you can focus more on the actual cloud migration
+Once you have a solid plan for data migration, it’s time to establish a roadmap.
+Pick your first migration candidate and start with an application or service which has fewer business complexities so you can focus more on the actual cloud migration.

-During the design phase, you will first start designing your network topology, firewall rules, and establish connectivity.
-Once the basis of network is established, it’s time to provision and configure the cloud infrastructure and services.
+Throughout the design phase, you will first start designing your network topology, firewall rules, and establish connectivity.
+Once the basis of the network is established, it is time to provision and configure the cloud infrastructure and services.
 Tasks that need to be managed:

-Verys provides off-the-shelf CI/CD pipelines that you can use to automate the deployment of software artifacts on day one.
-Depending on your organizational needs, we can customize the pipeline for you and can go for either a fully automated deployment or a deployment process with manual approval steps.
+Take advantage of off-the-shelf CI/CD pipelines that you can use to automate the deployment of software artifacts from the start.
+Depending on your organizational needs, you should customize the pipeline and apply either a fully automated deployment or a deployment process with manual approval steps.

-While you are building and training your team in the new cloud landscape, our expert team members can fine-tune and raise your DevOps maturity.
-We will be inspecting your existing process and identify what can be automated to increase efficiency.
+At last, while you are building and training your team in the new cloud landscape, expert team members can fine-tune and raise your DevOps maturity.
+Inspect your existing process and identify what can be automated to increase efficiency.
 Before you expose your environment to production traffic, we recommend that you design and implement a monitoring system where you define metrics that are important to assess the correct operation of the environment and its components, including your workloads.
-We can help you with both black box and white box monitoring.
+Arrange a framework to keep tabs on both black box and white box monitoring.